DanielWinning/node-package-template/README.md

 ### Added TDD
 It's good practice to use Test Driven Development, so I've included jest.
 Write your tests inside the tests directory - an example using the `HelloWorld` class has been included.
 Run the command `npm test` to run your tests.

+### Publishing your package
+When you're happy that your package is ready to be released into the wild, simply run `npm publish` or `npm publish --access public` if your package is scoped.